 New employees shall serve a probationary period of twelve (12) months.
 Unpaid leave of any kind in excess of thirty (30) consecutive calendar days shall constitute a break in continuous service.
 Any employee may be discharged during the probationary period without cause, at the sole discretion of the District.
 A copy of the discharge notice will be given to the Union upon request.
 Upon successful completion of probation, the employee's seniority will be determined by Section 2.1 above.
-While new employees are on probation they shall not be eligible for overtime, with the exception of late calls, until the probationary firefighter skills checklist has been satisfactorily completed and approved.
+While new employees are on probation they shall not be eligible for overtime, with the exception of late calls, or operational needs.